 Linked to the above principle, research (DEFRA 2008) has shown that people want to know that other people are taking action and their eco-friendly actions will make a difference.
 Telling people off or saying what NOT to do, reinforces the negative behaviour actually reinforces it.
 So framing a message to focus on the desired behaviour is essential.

 How can you apply this to your own work?

 Can you apply these to your work or projects?
 Would you like to delve more into how the human brain is motivated and how to have more engaging communications and impacts?

-Join our series of workshops on behaviour change where we will delve into the theories, principles and tools for taking action.
+Our series of workshops on behaviour change are now available as replays where we delve into the theories, principles and tools for taking action.

 Choose the one most relevant to your sector here.

 Join the newsletter for exclusive discounts, tips and inspirational news!

 You have successfully joined our subscriber list.